Decoupling Long- and Short-Term Patterns in Spatiotemporal Inference: Experiments

 \subsubsection{Baseline Methods}

-We compare the performances of our model with five baselines as follows: \begin{itemize} \item \textbf{KNN}: K-nearest neighbors interpolates readings of unknown locations by averaging the K nearest sensors in the spatial dimension. \item \textbf{IDW}: Inverse distance weighting is based on distances between nodes and calculates the weighted average of available nodes as interpolations of each unknown location~\cite{lu2008adaptive}. \item \textbf{OKriging}: Ordinary kriging is a classic statistical interpolation method based on the geospatial locations of the sensors and a Gaussian process~\cite{cressie2015statistics}. \item \textbf{KCN} (AAAI 2020): Kriging convolutional network first builds a graph using $k$-nearest neighbors for an unknown location, and then adopts a graph neural network to interpolate the location independently in the spatial dimension~\cite{appleby2020kriging}. \item \textbf{IGNNK} (AAAI 2021): Inductive Graph Neural Network Kriging, which is one of the latest state-of-the-art models for spatiotemporal interpolation that can be trained in an inductive approach~\cite{wu2020inductive}. \end{itemize} Among these baselines, KNN, IDW and OKriging are statistical methods, while KNN and IGNNK are deep learning models.
-The first four baselines only focus on the spatial dimension while IGNNK is the first deep learning method that concentrates on spatiotemporal interpolation.
+We compare the performances of our model with 7 baselines as follows: \begin{itemize} \item \textbf{KNN}: K-nearest neighbors interpolate readings of unknown locations by averaging the $k$-nearest sensors in the spatial dimension. \item \textbf{IDW}: Inverse distance weighting utilizes distances between nodes to calculate a weighted average of available nodes for each unknown location~\cite{lu2008adaptive}. \item \textbf{OKriging}: Ordinary kriging is a classic statistical interpolation method based on the geospatial locations of the sensors and Gaussian processes~\cite{cressie2015statistics}.
+We evaluate the performance of OKriging using the package PyKrige\footnote{\url{https://geostat-framework.readthedocs.io/projects/pykrige/en/stable}}.
+Note that OKriging is not applicable for road network distance, so we just report the performances on NREL and BJ-Air datasets. \item \textbf{GLTL:}\footnote{\url{https://roseyu.com/code.html}} Greedy Low-rank Tensor Learning is a low-rank tensor learning framework for spatiotemporal data co-kriging and forecasting which handles various properties in the data.
+Moreover, a fast greedy algorithm is proposed to learn the tensor efﬁciently. \item \textbf{KCN}, \textbf{KCN-SAGE}\footnote{\url{https://github.com/tufts-ml/KCN}}: Kriging Convolutional Network first searches $k$-nearest neighbors for a target location.
+Then, it constructs a graph structure for the K + 1 nodes as inputs of GNNs to interpolate signals~\cite{appleby2020kriging}.
+KCN-SAGE is a variant based on graph sampling and aggregating~\cite{hamilton2017inductive}. \item \textbf{IGNNK}\footnote{\url{https://github.com/Kaimaoge/IGNNK}}: Inductive Graph Neural Network Kriging is a state-of-the-art model trained in an inductive approach~\cite{wu2020inductive}.
+It regards sequential reading as the feature of a GNN to learn spatial and temporal relations. \item \textbf{SATCN}\footnote{\url{https://github.com/Kaimaoge/SATCN}}: Spatial Aggregation and Temporal Convolution Network contains a spat of spatial aggregators using signals' statistic features for spatial modeling.
+Meanwhile, TCNs are leveraged to capture temporal dependencies~\cite{wu2021spatial}. \end{itemize}